Fistsofury/Fists-DiscordBot/README.md

  <img src="https://i.imgur.com/n5oAyk2.png">
 - /clearmaintenance: Deletes the maintenance message

+## Config.JSON
+-   "token": "your-bot-token-here", -- Put in your bot token
+-  "clientId": "your-client-id-here", -- put in your bots application ID
+-  "guildId": "your-guild-id-here", -- Put in your server ID
+-  "serverIp": "your-server-ip-here", -- Can leave blank and use /configure to overwrite
+-  "serverPort": "your-server-port-here", -- Can leave blank and use /configure to overwrite
+-  "allowedRoles": ["your-reole-id-here"] --User permission ID's for people to use the commands ["ROLE_ID_1", "ROLE_ID_2", "ROLE_ID_3"]

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: